AndreaCrotti/just-married/README.md

 ### Tech details

 - [ ] add "fork me on github" to the web page somewhere?? (maybe not the usual visible on top)
-- [ ] evaluate twillio integration for more interesting way to interact
+- [ ] evaluate twillio integration for more interesting way to interact, Works very well to send SMS, but unfortunately can't buy an italian phone number so all messages would appear to come from an English phone.

 - [ ] add sentry support
   - [x] backend
   - [ ] frontend

 - [x] add google analytics to get insight on the usage of the page
 - [x] add newrelic support (if free)
 - [x] set up logentries to get even more insights